Title

 Need some more tips on dealing with stress?
 Check out this advice from another college student sharing how he deals with stress, disappointments and the challenges of college life.

 As a reminder, ASU offers resources for counseling services if you need someone to talk to.
-And we’re here to answer any questions you may have.
-Send us an email or DM us on Instagram.
+And, we’re here to answer any questions you may have.
+Just send an email at heysunny@asu.edu.